Complete the form below to watch this webinar

 James is the Publishing Director at Hennik Group, overseeing the production of The Manufacturer magazine, with the role of roving reporter covering regional developments in UK manufacturing.

-Senior Global Product Marketing Manager – Digital Plant, GE Digital
+Senior Product Manager for Automation Software, GE Digital

 David has 20 years of experience with industrial automation and operations management software.
 He has consulted with well over 100 clients around the world, developing software systems from proof of concept, deployment and initial results to on-going continuous improvement.
 He has delivered automation software systems in nearly every industry, including power and energy, food and beverage, oil and gas, pharmaceutical, pulp and paper, metals, mining, automotive, medical devices, and more.